wiicode/cybersecurity-framework/bronze-training/background-advanced/10-steps-user-privileges.md

 **Establish policies and standards for user authentication and access control**: A corporate password policy should be developed that seeks an effective balance between security and usability as set out in our password guidance.
 For some accounts an additional authentication factor (such as a token) may be appropriate.

-**Limit user privileges**: Users should be provided with the reasonable minimum rights and permissions to systems, services and information that they need to fulfil their business role.
+**Limit user privileges**: Users should be provided with the reasonable minimum rights and permissions to systems, services and information that they need to fulfill their business role.

 **Limit the number and use of privileged accounts**: Strictly control the granting of highly privileged system rights, reviewing the ongoing need regularly.
 Highly privileged administrative accounts should not be used for high risk or day to day user activities, for example web browsing and email.
 Administrators should use normal accounts for standard business use.